 The chair of the faculty assembly in the college/school or the chair of the Academic Senate, as appropriate, shall distribute a copy of the petition (without signatures) and these procedures to the appropriate faculty constituency as defined in Section G below.

-The petition will be available for signature in the Academic Senate Office for ten (10) instructional days from the date of the notification by the Academic Senate Office.
+The petition will be available for signature in the Academic Senate Office (website?) for ten (10) instructional days from the date of the notification by the Academic Senate Office.

 In order for a vote of confidence to occur, the petition must be signed by thirty percent (30%) of the full-time faculty members of the college/school.
 In cases of academic administrators who do not have responsibilities for a college/school, the petition must be signed by thirty percent (30%) of the full-time members of the Academic Assembly.